Last updated: June 20, 2026

 Cash help and TANF

 South Dakota TANF can provide temporary financial help and job support to eligible low-income families with children.
 DSS says TANF may include financial help, job or training help, child care and transportation support, and case management.
-The state TANF page says it is for families with children under 18, or under 19 if the child is in high school, who meet program rules.

 Shelter, rent, and eviction help